 In the simulation, $10^6~\mu^+$ are generated for each target design, and the results are summarized in \cref{tab:multi-layer target simulation}.
 The definitions of the result parameters are consistent with those described in \cref{sec:single-layer muonium target}, with the exception that "in-vacuum muonium" is counted only in the vacuum region of interest, where atomic positrons from antimuonium decay can be accelerated and transported to the positron detection system.
 From the simulation results, we observed that the muonium yields in the vacuum ($Y_\text{vac}$) are enhanced by factors of 2 to 4 compared to the single-layer target.
 This enhancement is primarily attributed to the increase in muonium emission efficiency ($R_\text{vac}$).

 The optimal result is achieved with the smallest single-layer thickness and layer spacing, both at 2~mm, resulting in a muonium yield in the vacuum of 4.94(2)\%.
-We selected the target design with a thickness of 3~mm and a spacing of 2~mm as the baseline design, its muonium yield in the vacuum is 4.94(2)\%.
-This baseline yield is 7.6 times higher than that of the silica powder target used in the previous MACS experiment~\cite{Willmann:1998gd}.
-The increase in muonium yield will eventually contribute to the statistics and improve MACE's sensitivity to muonium-to-antimuonium conversion.
+Although the yield number is high, the multi-layer target has its intrinsic limitations.
+The major concern raised from too much muonium scattering between silica aerogel layers would quench the muonium conversion probability if the layer spacing is too narrow.
+Therefore, a larger layer spacing should be preferred, and we select a muonium yield in the vacuum of 3.8\% as the benchmark parameter.
+In conclusion, the results demonstrates the possibility of increasing the muonium yield in vacuum to a few percent if the target geometry is properly designed.